zackrdavis/gouaches/README.md

 Minimal drawing canvas with a twist on the basic flood-fill.

 1. Draw outlines with the wax pencil.
-2. Select a color, click, and hold to create a growing pool of pigment.
+2. Select a color, click and hold to create a growing pool of pigment.

 [Live Demo](https://zackrdavis.github.io/gouaches/)